Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Example 3: Financial Securities

 A third, less structured and more manually intensive application of dollar cost averaging could occur anytime one comes into a large sum of cash that is to be invested in financial securities.
-This could happen in a variety of scenarios, such as the receipt of an inheritance or the collection of proceeds from the sale of a second home.
+This could happen in a variety of scenarios, such as the receipt of an inheritance or the collection of proceeds from the sale of real estate.

 Regardless of the source, a confident investor may know exactly how the funds are to be invested.
 However, the investor may be inclined to exhibit some patience and extend the asset acquisition over a meaningful amount of time.